memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/create.md

 +------------+
 ```

-If you wish to add more labels to a node, use the following syntax:
+If you wish to add multiple labels to a node, use the following syntax:

 ```openCypher
 CREATE (n:Country:City)